Plumber cost to replace ball valve & other shutoff valves

 Before selecting your valve, you will need to determine.
 Will it be used to regulate a fluid or stop its flow?

-It is necessary to verify the media that will circulate in the system is it a gas or a liquid?
+It is necessary to verify the media that will circulate in the system.
+Is it a gas or a liquid?
 Is the media corrosive, chemically neutral, a food product or a medical fluid that requires special hygiene conditions?

 When it comes to the operation system of the valve it is important to know whether it is powered manually or automatically.
 In one case, someone must be on-site to operate the valve, while in the other case the valves can be operated remotely, from a control station for example.